lucasjellema/katacoda-scenarios/introduction-fn/step2.md

 `echo -n '{"name":"Your Own Name"}' | fn invoke nodeapp hello --content-type application/json`{{execute}}

-Again, a friendly, this time personalizedm welcome message should be your reward.
+Again, a friendly, this time personalized, welcome message should be your reward.